SWI-Prolog/swish/README.md

     ?- swish_add_user(guru, 'top secret', []).

-If you now try to run a command in   SWISH it will prompt for a user and password.
+If you now try to run a command in  SWISH, it will prompt for a user and password.
 After authentication you can run any Prolog predicate.

 **NOTE** Authentication uses plain HTTP   basic authentication.
-Only use this is trusted networks and do not  use   a  password  that you use for other sensitive services.
+Only use this on trusted networks and do not  use   a  password  that you use for other sensitive services.
 If you want to  setup a public server this way you are strongly adviced to use HTTPS.